atmtools/typhon/CONTRIBUTING.md

 conda env create -f environment.yml -n typhondev
 ```

-This will take awhile as packages are downloaded and installed.
+This will take a while as packages are downloaded and installed.
 In a current version of Anaconda, you can now activate this environment with:

 ```bash